Tim Ream: New York Red Bulls

 Ream was drafted in the second round (18th overall) of the 2010 MLS SuperDraft by New York Red Bulls.
 His play during pre-season impressed many observers, including new coach Hans Backe who was pleased with his distribution and tactical awareness.

 On March 20, 2010, Ream started and played the full 90 minutes for Red Bulls in a 3–1 victory against Santos FC, which was the first match played at the new Red Bull Arena.
 He made his professional debut on March 27, 2010, playing the full 90 in New York's opening game of the 2010 MLS season against Chicago Fire that ended in a 1–0 victory for New York.
-On September 11, 2010, he scored his first professional goal (and MLS goal) against the Colorado Rapids in a 3–1 win for New York Red Bulls.
+On September 11, 2010, he scored his first professional goal against the Colorado Rapids in a 3–1 win for New York Red Bulls.
 Ream ended his first professional season starting all 30 matches for New York and helped New York capture its second regular season Eastern Conference title.

 Upon the conclusion of the 2010 season, he was named the team's Defender of the Year, and he was one of three listed candidates for MLS Rookie of the Year.

 During Ream's second season in New York, he played and started in 28 of 34 matches during the regular season; he missed 6 matches largely due to international call-ups during the 2011 CONCACAF Gold Cup.

 In December 2011, during the MLS off-season, Ream spent a short time training with both West Bromwich Albion and Bolton Wanderers with permission from the Red Bulls to maintain his fitness during the winter break.
 At the beginning of January 2012, Bolton made a transfer offer of £2.5m for him.
 Bolton had recently sold Gary Cahill to Chelsea, and needed to find a replacement.
 The bid was accepted and after personal terms were agreed he received a work permit on January 24.